Kisameee/Qlearning-/README.md

   - WindJammersGameState.frisbee_hitplayer2
 - Comments Windjamers game
 - Clean game_runner.py and reinforcement_battle.py
+- Fix Reinforce "y_pred" bug

 ## How to use ?
+Be careful you need Python 3.6 or higher
 You have to use the reinforcement_battle.py in command line.

 Example :